mrya-lang/Mrya/COMMANDS.md

 -   `to_bool(value)`: Converts a value to a boolean.

 ### File I/O
 -   `fetch(path)`: Reads the content of a file.
-Creates it with default content if it doesn't exist.
+If the file does not exist, it will be created with empty content.
 -   `store(path, content)`: Writes content to a file, overwriting it.
 -   `append_to(path, content)`: Appends content to the end of a file.